tsunami643/blog/_posts/2023-10-11-ti12-team-guide.md

 ----

-# Time to shill, I earned it
+# Did you enjoy this article?
+Then time to shill

 Too bad the core demographic for these articles are usually people who don't have Dota 2 installed anymore, BUT JUST IN CASE YOU DO, consider buying my voiceline!